tacrp/Military-Conflict--Vietnam-SWEPs/work/qc_methods.md

 NOTE: You will also need to do this process for pumping/cycling $sequences on weapons that have them.
 Do the above steps for your cycle $sequence and make sure you call "ACT_VM_RELOAD_INSERT_PULL" in your new $sequence.

-6. Add the "snap" command to your shoot $sequences.
-If the weapon jerks awkwardly after shooting, instead of adding "snap" to your shoot $sequences, define their fadein and fadeout as both 0 (keep "snap" on the shootposes).
+6. Add the "snap" command to your shoot $sequences and remove the "loop" command from the following $animations:

+- basePose_a
+- ironsight_transition
+- ironsight
+- Any $animation related to slide/bolt movement (usually called "slideback", "slideforward", "Default" or something close to that.
+Check whatever the bolt movement $sequence calls)

 7. Go to all the $animations referenced in the idle $sequence and add: